Josiah K. Lilly Sr.: Death

+Legacy

 Lilly's son, Eli, donated his father's home in Indianapolis's Crows Nest neighborhood, as well as his own to Indiana University.
 Eli also provided the university with a $1 million endowment to maintain the two properties.

 J. K.'s legacy at Eli Lilly and Company included the introduction of uniform standards for manufacturing products, a significant increase its sales staff (more than 500 percent), and establishing its first branch offices in New York and New Orleans.
 In 1905, during his tenure as president, the company reached $1 million in sales.
 Lilly's son, Eli, joined the family business in 1907, and succeeded J. K. as company president in 1932.
 Lilly's son, Joe, joined the firm in 1914 and succeeded his brother, Eli, as company president in 1948.

-In 1921, during J. K.'s tenure as president, Eli Lilly and Company obtained the rights to mass produce insulin, in cooperation with University of Toronto scientists, once the production methods were perfected and approved.
+In 1921, during J. K.'s tenure as president, Eli Lilly and Company obtained the rights to mass-produce insulin, in cooperation with University of Toronto scientists, once the production methods were perfected and approved.
 The product's debut in 1923, while his son, Eli Jr. was company president, began an era of numerous new product introductions and manufacturing improvements that increased company profits and achieved the company national and international recognition.

 Eli Lilly and Company grew into one of the largest pharmaceutical companies in the world.
 Under J.K.
 Lilly's leadership, as well as his two sons and their successors, the company developed many new innovations, including advancements in the mass production of medicines, the pioneering development of insulin during the 1920s, mass production of penicillin during the 1940s, and polio vaccine in the 1950s.
 In later years the company introduced innovations in antibiotics, such as Ceclor, and antidepressants, such as Prozac, and diversified into agricultural chemicals, animal-health products, and beauty products, among other product lines.
 According to Forbes, it ranked as the 243rd largest public company in the world in 2016, with sales of $20 billion and a market value of $86 billion (USD).

-J. K.'s legacy is also evident in his company’s charitable work.
+J. K.'s legacy is also evident in his company's charitable work.
 He established the Lilly tradition of providing aid to disaster victims.
 While he was company president, Eli Lilly and Company sent medicine and supplies to the victims of the 1906 San Francisco earthquake and fire.
 He also set a company precedent in 1919 that continued during the Great Depression.
 Instead of layoffs, which most companies did to cut expenses, Lilly's company reduced employee work hours, but increased wages to compensate for the loss of income.

 One of J.K.'s and his two sons' greatest legacies was the establishment of the Lilly Endowment in 1937.
 In 1998 the family's charitable foundation became the largest philanthropic endowment in the world in terms of assets and charitable giving.
 As of 2014, it ranked fifth on a list of the largest charitable foundations in total assets ($9.96 billion) and ranked twenty-first in total giving ($333.6 million).